Docs: Requirements

 • There is no tracking of in-flight operations yet.
 This means in a large production environment where schema changes take a long time to run, it is the user’s responsibility to ensure that Skeema is only run from one location in a manner that prevents concurrent execution.

-• Accidentally running Skeema on a replica may break replication.
+• Accidentally running Skeema against a replica may break replication.
 It is the user’s responsibility to ensure that the host and port options in each .skeema configuration file do not ever point to replicas.
 Depending on the values of the workspace and temp-schema-binlog options, even “read-only” commands such as skeema diff or skeema lint may be detrimental to replicas that use MySQL’s GTID functionality!

 • As with the vast majority of software, Skeema is distributed without warranties of any kind.
 Community Edition users, see LICENSE.
 Premium Edition users, please refer to your commercial license agreement in the customer portal.